 Solutions

-Print not sticking to the bed is a severe issue in 3D printing.
+3D print first layer not sticking is a severe issue in 3D printing.
 It happens when the printed object fails to adhere firmly to the print bed.
-When this issue occurs, your print can move during the print process and end up in a mess.
+When first layer adhesion problems occur, your print can move during the print process and end up in a mess.
+How do you fix a bad first layer adhesion?
+Here is it:

 Causes